gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 #### Binding

-WCF provides a one-way message exchange pattern using one sequence over one inbound and one outbound HTTP channel.
+WCF provides a one-way message-exchange pattern using one sequence over one inbound and one outbound HTTP channel.
 WCF uses the HTTP requests to transmit all messages.
 All HTTP responses have an empty body and HTTP 202 status code.

 #### CreateSequence Exchange